NiklasPeterson/timestamps-bot/README.md

-# Niklas Discord Bot
+# NP Gatekeeper

-Discord Bot that guards the Discord and only let in people who complete a captcha.
+Discord Bot that guards the Discord and only let in people who complete the captcha.

 ## Features and technologies used